dimabliz/456_NLP_Group/ReadMe.txt

 for each subject

-choosing 3: will allow you to choose a city and get the top Number of trending topics in the City of Seattle with the sentiment scores and a sample of the top positive/negative tweet for each subject
+choosing 3: will allow you to choose a city and get the top Number of trending topics in the City with the sentiment scores and a sample of the top positive/negative tweet for each subject